• English

 The site of Ain El Muftella is located three kilometers west of the Al Qaser at the exit point of the track that links the Bahareya to the Siwa Oasis.

-This site contains four chapels that were discovered by Ahmed Fakhry, the Egyptian archeologist that maintains credit for most of the discoveries taking place in the Egyptian Western Desert, in 1938-1939.
+This site contains four chapels discovered by Ahmed Fakhry, the Egyptian archeologist who maintains credit for most of the discoveries in the Egyptian Western Desert in 1938-1939.

 The four chapels belong to the 26th dynasty, the last native dynasty to rule Egypt before the Persian conquest in 525 BC.
 These chapels are part of a temple complex built during the rule of Amasis, a Pharaoh (570 BC - 526 BC) of the Twenty-sixth dynasty of Egypt, the successor of Apries at Sais, and the last great ruler of Egypt before the Persian occupation.

-The temple of Ain El Muftella belonged to the city of Psobthis which was located between the temple of Ain El Muftella and the present city of Al Qaser.
+The temple of Ain El Muftella belonged to Psobthis, located between Ain El Muftella and the present city of Al Qaser.

 The first chapel, which is the largest among the four, consists of two chambers that were decorated with beautiful reliefs which are well preserved today.
-These reliefs contain images of the Pharo Amasis making offerings to a series of gods that were highly venerated within the oasis of Egypt.
+These reliefs contain images of the Pharo Amasis offering offerings to a series of highly revered gods in the Egypt oasis.

 The tombs of Zed-Amun-ef-Ankh and Bannentui at Qarat Qaser Salem

-Qarat Qaser Salem is found on a small hill, located in the city of Bawiti, and they contain two grandly decorated tombs that date back to the 26th dynasty, having been discovered by Ahmed Fakhry in 1938.
+Qarat Qaser Salem is found on a small hill in the city of Bawiti, and it contains two grandly decorated tombs that date back to the 26th dynasty, having been discovered by Ahmed Fakhry in 1938.

-The first tomb belongs to Zed-Amun-ef-Ankh, a rich merchant and it contains a hypostyle burial chamber. supported by four pillars.
-This room is surrounded by other undecorated rooms, that the Romans once utilized.
+The first tomb belongs to Zed-Amun-ef-Ankh, a wealthy merchant with a hypostyle burial chamber.
+Four pillars support her.
+This room is surrounded by other undecorated rooms that the Romans once utilized.

 The second tomb belongs to the son of Zed-Amun-ef-Ankh, Bannentui, who was believed to be a priest and a prophet.
 The design of the tomb of Bannentui is similar to that of his father's, except for the detail of a fourth pillar.
-The two tombs contain rich decorations and ornaments with religious scenes connected to the mortuary rituals and the many offerings represented the gods.
+The two tombs contain rich decorations and ornaments with religious scenes connected to the mortuary rituals, and the many offerings represent the gods.

 The Muzzawaqa Necropolis

-The Muzzawaqa, or the "richly decorated", Necropolis is located north of the city of Mut.
-It was discovered by the American archeologist, Herbert E Winlock in 1908.
+The Muzzawaqa, or the "richly decorated" Necropolis, is north of Mut.
+It was discovered by the American archeologist Herbert E Winlock in 1908.
 The Muzzawaqa Necropolis contains more than 300 rock-hewn tombs.
-The most important tombs in the Muzzawaqa Necropolis belong to Petosiris and Petubastis who lived in the Bahareya Oasis during the first or second century AD.
+The most important tombs in the Muzzawaqa Necropolis belong to Petosiris and Petubastis, who lived in the Bahareya Oasis during the first or second century AD.
 The two tombs contain extensive painted decorations that are perfectly preserved.

 The two tombs contain all the main themes of an ancient Egyptian tomb: offerings to the dead person, the procession of the funeral, and the dead person, who was to be watched over by gods.
 However, all of these scenes are painted in the Greco-Roman style.